 The balance due from GIBUK represented a receivable in relation to support services provided to GIBUK.
-During the year ended 31st December 2020, the Branch accumulated an amount of AED 72 thousand (2019: AED 72 thousand) for identified allocated costs which mainly represented salaries, employee related expenses and travel expenses recharged to GIBUK.
+The Branch accumulated an amount of AED 72 thousand for identified allocated costs which mainly represented salaries, employee related expenses and travel expenses recharged to GIBUK.